Introduction

 - Outdoor activities

-- Balanced sleep routine
+- Balanced sleep schedule

-- Reduced screen exposure before bed
+- Reduced screen exposure

 4. Professional Counseling